-After the initial 3 to 5 days rest you can gradually get back into your normal exercise routine but start off slowly.
+After the initial three to five days rest you can gradually get back into your normal exercise routine but start off slowly.
 Most research states that it is okay to start off with the same intensity and time of exercise but cut back on the frequency.
-So if you would normally exercise 3 or 4 times a week, cut that back to only twice a week for the next week or two.
+So if you would normally exercise three or four times a week, cut that back to only twice a week for the next week or two.
 After that you should be right to resume your normal exercise regime.
 Sometimes it is a good idea to have a rest, like the one outlined above, whether you are feeling run down or not.
 It will give both your mind and body a chance to fully recover from any problems that may be building up without you even knowing it.

 It will also freshen you up, give you a renewed motivation and help you to look forward to your exercise again.
 Do not underestimate the benefits of a good rest.